jboss-container-images/rhdm-7-openshift-image/quickstarts/hello-rules-multi-module/README.md

       buildconfig "myapp-kieserver" created
       deploymentconfig "myapp-kieserver" created
   --> Success
-      Access your application via route 'myapp-kieserver-rhdm.severinocloud.com'
+      Access your application via route 'myapp-kieserver-rhdm.mycloud.com'
-      Access your application via route 'secure-myapp-kieserver-rhdm.severinocloud.com'
+      Access your application via route 'secure-myapp-kieserver-rhdm.mycloud.com'
       Build scheduled, use 'oc logs -f bc/myapp-kieserver' to track its progress.
       Run 'oc status' to view your app.
 ```

-Now you can deploy the [hellorules-client](hellorules-client) in the same or another project and test RHDM Kie Server container.
+Now you can deploy the [hellorules-client](../hello-rules/hellorules-client) in the same or another project and test RHDM Kie Server container.

 To deploy the hello rules client you can use the **eap71-basic-s2i** (It is available in the OpenShift Catalog) template and specify the above quickstart to be deployed.
 To do so, execute the following commands: